-Figure 4: Fluorescence intensity and lifetime images at the surface and bottom of P. aeruginosa PA14 biofilms.
+Figure 4: Fluorescence intensity and lifetime images at the surface and 1000 µM deep into P. aeruginosa PA14 biofilms.
 (A) Examples of auto-fluorescent intensity images of P. aeruginosa PA14 WT and ∆phz strains grown in ASM or M9 succinate soft agar for 72h.
 Scale bar = 20 µm.
-(B) The fluorescence lifetime image at the surface and bottom of P. aeruginosa biofilms.
-In the image (B) and corresponding phasor (C), each pixel in the image is colored based on phasor position.
-For reference, mean G and S values of fluorescent solutions from Figure 2 are displayed as black shapes (C).
+(B) The fluorescence lifetime image at the surface and 300-1000 µM deep into P. aeruginosa biofilms.
+In the image (B) and corresponding phasor (C), each pixel in the image is colored based on phasor position by overlaying a color map in the phasor in panel C. For reference, mean G and S values of pure fluorescent solutions from Figure 2 are displayed as black shapes (C).
 The same color map was used for all lifetime images, where blue is indicative of a longer lifetime near the origin of the phasor (G=0, S=0) and orange is indicative of shorter lifetime near free NADH (lifetime = 0.4 ns; G=0.96=, S=0.19).
 ASM = artificial sputum medium, suc = succinate.

 P. aeruginosa fluorescence lifetime shifts in the presence of Rothia metabolites